gvwilson/thirdbit/src/fiction/bear/index.md

 gulping noise to illustrate.
 "We're going to have to do this the hard way."

 There was a moment of silence.
 "What do you mean?"
-Sergeant Dambu asked hollowly, as if she already knew the answer, but still had some hope that she was wrong.
+Sergeant Inambu asked hollowly, as if she already knew the answer, but still had some hope that she was wrong.